christopher-simons/Book-HoML/README.md

 # Book-HoML
-Selected Fun Exercises from "Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow"
+Selected fun Python exercises from "Hands-On Machine Learning with Scikit-Learn and TensorFlow", by Aurelien Geron, 2017, O'Reilly.